 Guest Editors: Andrea Brigaglia and Ramzi Ben Amara

 Vol. 33 - 2013

 Thematic issue on Theorising Experience, Subjectivity, and Narrative in Studies of Gender and Islam.

 Guest Editors: Sa'diyya Shaikh, Nina Hoel and Gabeba Baderoon

 Vol. 32 - 2012

-Released in May 2013.
-This issue consists of articles on Islamic reform in African contexts, the subject of a Conference organized at UCT in 2011.
+This issue deals with Islamic reform in African contexts, the subject of a Conference organized at UCT in 2011.

 Vol.31 - 2011